 Choosing the right therapist is tricky.
 It’s not just about their knowledge and training, it’s also about the interpersonal chemistry, and style of working and, more importantly, their beliefs.
-In the notes below, I have tried to cover the bases about the way I work, my aims in helping you, and what you can expect as a client: an informal set of terms and conditions to help you make your choice.
-It’s another long read, but I think it helps if you know what to expect.
-If you like what you read on my website, and resonate with the points below, I hope you’ll feel more inclined to book an appointment with me – or maybe with someone else!
+In the notes below, I have tried to communicate the way I work, my aims in helping you, and what you can expect as a client: an informal set of terms and conditions to help you make your choice.
+It’s a long read, but I think it helps if you know what to expect.
+If you like what you read on my website, and resonate with the points below, I hope you’ll feel more inclined to book an appointment with me – or maybe prefer someone else!

 Everyone who works in cancer care, is doing their best, but there is no road map, so no one can make any promises.
 All of us, including your oncologist, are led by beliefs as well as by the evidence.
 It can be helpful to clarify what those beliefs are for every member of your team – at all stages you need your team to be working towards a goal that they believe to be achievable.
 If they have stopped believing in your long term future, then it may be time to move on and explore other more hopeful avenues.
 Don’t be afraid to ask the awkward question of any of us.

 Although conventional and complementary care are aiming for the same thing – the absence of cancer – they are sometimes incompatible, especially during the ‘killing phase’ of treatment.
 Cancer treatment is based on killing cells, and nutritional therapy is about supporting cells – so it’s particularly important to use them correctly and to get the right advice from someone who understands the drug/nutrient interactions during this stage of your cancer experience.